OpenFn/docs/adaptors/commcare.md

 ## CommCare Credentials

-To connect to CommCare you'll need a username, passoword, host URL, and the "appId".
+To connect to CommCare you'll need a username, password, host URL, and the "appId".

 ![CommCare Credentials Menu](/img/commcare_credential.png)